BCDA-APS/apstools/docs/source/examples/de_aps_data_management.md

 ### upload

-In addition to automatic file copying with a DAQ, DM provides for single file uploads to the experiment storage.
-This can be used for files, such as configuration, that are not in the local data directory trees monitored by a DAQ.
+In addition to automatic file copying with a DAQ, DM provides for single file (or whole directory) uploads to the experiment storage.
+This can be used for content that is not in the local data directory trees monitored by a DAQ.

+In *file* mode, files are processed (transfer, catalog, invoke workflow, etc) one by one.
+In *directory* mode, there will be a single transfer of the whole directory, after which all files will be cataloged, etc.

+The advantage of the file mode is that you can keep track of progress and see/recover from errors easier.
+The advantage of the directory mode is that it is more efficient, especially for large number of small files, where any new transfer connection is more expensive relative to the data transfer time.

 ## Bluesky integration